Explore: Parks and Playgrounds

 If your kids have four legs and a tail, the City’s first fenced dog exercise area might be more your style.
 Located at Elcar Park in Joondalup, the park provides dedicated areas for small and medium-large dogs to safely frolic and socialise and live their best dog-life.
 Let your pooch dig freely in the dog sandpits, while dog drinking fountains and double access gates keep them healthy and safe.
 The remainder of the park is dedicated to dogs on lead so you can really treat your best friend to a day out.

 Nature play, shady trees and heaps of room to run and ride? – tick, tick, tick!
 Mawson Park features a naturally shaded nature playground with balance logs, a swing and mini rope course.
 On the other side of the park’s lake a large playground with multiple slides, swings and climbing frames will entertain the kids for hours.

 Once they’ve mastered the playgrounds, kids can play and ride on the huge grassed areas while mum and dad fire up the BBQ.

 Fitness fanatics rejoice!
-This list wouldn’t be complete without mention of the Health and Wellbeing Hub that’s currently transforming Whitfords Nodes.
-The full transformation is expected to be completed by September 2020 and will include a new fitness staircase, running tracks, outdoor exercise equipment, drink fountains, picnic shelters and park furniture, making this a place of fun and fitness the whole family can enjoy together.
-Stay tuned to the City’s Facebook page for updates.
+This list wouldn’t be complete without mention of the Health and Wellbeing Hub.
+The full transformation is now complete and includes a new fitness staircase, running tracks, outdoor exercise equipment, drink fountains, picnic shelters and park furniture, making this a place of fun and fitness the whole family can enjoy together.